-The RRSP contribution limit for the 2022 taxation year is the lower of $29,210 or 18% of your pre-tax earnings from the previous year.
+The RRSP contribution limit for the 2023 taxation year is 18% of your pre-tax earnings from the previous year, to a maximum of $30,780.

 Each year, Canadians are allowed to contribute a set amount to their Registered Retirement Savings Plan (RRSP).